Baby bed bugs (simply nymphs) are the bed bugs going through the initial 5 stages of their life-cycle.

 Sadly, human beings can carry bead bugs and their nymphs in their clothes from one house to another.
 For example, the bugs may hitchhike your bags, purses, clothes, and luggage.
 However, they do not love the hairy pets such as cats and dogs.

-But of course, you know that the baby bed bugs can also trigger skin irritation and transmit diseases.
-Therefore, the best solution when you believe you have a bed bug infestation is to hire the services of a bed bug exterminator or spray on the adult or baby bed bugs directly.
+But of course, you know that the nymphs can also trigger skin irritation and transmit diseases.
+Therefore, the best solution when you believe you have a bed bug infestation is to hire the services of a bed bug exterminator or spray on the adult or babies of bed bugs directly.